Sousastep/SousaFX-docs/docs/content/bindings.rst

    Hold the button to load the default preset.

-:top-right toggle:
+- top-right toggle

    Enable to have the crosspatch object highlight conections that are in-use.
 This is useful for debugging, but uses a lot of CPU, so disable it while performing.

-:latch / trigger:
+- latch / trigger

    This determines how the dpad and LB react to their modifier key, LT.